Mandatory GHG Reporting - Verification

 Verification Body Application for Accreditation/Reaccreditation

 Application for Verifier Reaccreditation (an application must be submitted for existing accredited verifiers every 3 years)

 Conflict of Interest Assessments submitted via Cal e-GGRT for 2019+ data

 Verification Statement Form (for use with all reporting entities)

 Information for Reporting Entities

-Reporting entities are required to have their GHG emissions data reports verified each year by an ARB-accredited verification body, beginning in 2010 for 2009 emissions.
+Reporting entities are required to have their GHG emissions data reports verified each year by an CARB-accredited verification body, beginning in 2010 for 2009 emissions.
 The third-party verification requirements and deadline are specified in section 95103(f) of the reporting regulation.
 Beginning with 2017 data verified in 2018, the verification deadline is August 10th.
-Only ARB-accredited verification bodies and verifiers may provide verification services to reporting entities.
+Only CARB-accredited verification bodies and verifiers may provide verification services to reporting entities.